Daniel Featley: Early life

-At the invitation of an old pupil, Ezekiel Arscot, Featley accepted the rectory of North Hill, Cornwall, which he soon vacated on his institution by Abbot to the rectory of Lambeth, 6 February 1619.
+At the invitation of an old pupil, Ezekiel Arscot, Featley accepted the rectory of North Hill, Cornwall, which he soon vacated on his institution by Abbot to the rectory of St Mary-at-Lambeth, 6 February 1619.
 On 27 June 1623 a famous conference was held at the house of Sir Humphrey Lynde between Featley and Francis White, the dean of Carlisle, and the Jesuits John Piercy (alias Fisher) and John Sweet; an account was surreptitiously printed the same year, with the title The Fisher catched in his owne Net.
 Featley, by Abbot's command, prepared an elaborate report of that and other controversies.
 The king, James I, himself asked to engage with him in a disputation, which Featley afterwards published.
-Some time before 1625 Abbot gave him the rectory of Allhallows, Bread Street, which Featley was afterwards allowed to exchange for the rectory of Acton, Middlesex, to which he was instituted on 30 January 1627.
+Some time before 1625 Abbot gave him the rectory of All Hallows, Bread Street, which Featley was afterwards allowed to exchange for the rectory of Acton, Middlesex, to which he was instituted on 30 January 1627.

 In 1622 Featley had married Mrs. Joyce Halloway, or Holloway.
 She was the daughter of William Kerwyn, and had already been twice married.
 There being at the time no parsonage at Lambeth, Featley resided in his wife's house at the end of Kennington Lane.
 He concealed his marriage for some time, in case it should interfere with his residence at Lambeth Palace; but in 1625 he ceased to be chaplain to Abbot.
 Featley had been refused admission to the palace, because an illness from which he was suffering was supposed to be the plague; it proved to be a sharp attack of ague, and he abruptly resigned.